 The director of recruitment records reports to the vp: membership.
-They are responsible for operating the recruitment management tool for the chapter as well as managing Recommendation Forms.
+They are responsible for operating the recruitment management tool for the chapter.
+They also work closely with collegians, alumnae and the Recommendation Chair to ensure potential new members are sponsored before a bid is extended.